 |Menus||The menus section allows you to create reusable menus from your favorite recipes.|

 All of your recipes are displayed on the recipes screen.
 The left pane displays the list of recipe categories, while the right pane shows the recipes themselves.

-Note You can change the recipe view to display more recipes in an editable grid by using the toggle control in the top toolbar.
+Note You can change the recipe view to display recipes in a condensed list or a photo grid view by using the toggle control in the toolbar.